Learning Outcomes

 This article has covered the following key knowledge points:

-- The judge decides all questions of law regarding the admissibility of evidence.
+- The judge decides all questions of law regarding the admissibility of evidence, including most preliminary questions.

-- Parties must make timely objections or offers of proof to preserve evidentiary issues for appeal.
+- Parties must make timely, specific objections or motions to strike to challenge admitted evidence and offers of proof to challenge excluded evidence.

-- The judge must give limiting instructions when evidence is admissible for one purpose but not another, if requested.
+- The judge must give limiting instructions when evidence is admissible for one purpose or against one party but not others, if requested.

-- The judge controls the order and mode of presenting evidence and may exclude evidence to avoid unfair prejudice, confusion, or delay.
+- The judge controls the mode and order of presenting evidence and may exclude cumulative, confusing, or unfairly prejudicial evidence in the interest of fairness and efficiency.

 Key Terms and Concepts